Keeping Communication at the Core of Our Strategy

 Many of the messages posted to ‘The Cutting Edge’ digital message boards are fully aligned with BBS and also 5S methodology, a workplace organization system that can help with both safety and efficiency.
 At any given time, their boards may display a photo of an actual work area at their facility.
 Captions then challenge workers to examine the photo from one standpoint or another, such as ‘housekeeping.’
 It’s all about helping to avoid ‘at-risk conditions.’

 The boards are also recognized as the place to get reminders about many other site-specific safety initiatives and meetings.
 Messages are branded for easy recognition, such as with their S.H.A.R.K. pieces, which focus on Safety, Health, Awareness, Responsibility, and Knowledge.

 It’s clear that Andre’ and his team at the Sumter facility recognize the importance of celebrating safety success.
 That’s why ‘The Cutting Edge’ boards display ‘Safety Employee of the Month’ pieces.
-This content is easy to produce, often starting with a simple PowerPoint that is then uploaded and scheduled through The Marlin Company’s cloud-based Content Management System (CMS).
+This content is easy to produce, often starting with a simple PowerPoint that is then uploaded and scheduled through Marlin’s cloud-based Content Management System (CMS).
 Pieces always include a picture of a smiling award winner—a real attention-grabber and easy way to promote a culture of safety and build morale.

 Andre’ also uses the built-in QuickCounter feature to count up the number of ‘Days Since the Last Recordable’ and ‘Days Since the Last lost Work Day.’
 They recently used their boards to recognize a safety milestone, 2 years of ‘No Lost Work Day Cases.’